mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 -->

-Something like the following should work:
+For Qemu, something like the following should work:

     qemu-system-i386 -m 2048 mininet-vm-disk1.vmdk -net nic,model=virtio -net user,net=192.168.101.0/24,hostfwd=tcp::8022-:22

+For KVM:

+    sudo qemu-system-i386 -machine accel=kvm -m 2048 mininet-vm-disk1.vmdk -net nic,model=virtio -net user,net=192.168.101.0/24,hostfwd=tcp::8022-:22

-This will set up `ssh` forwarding from the VM to host port 8022.
+The above commands will set up `ssh` forwarding from the VM to host port 8022.

 **Parallels**: Use Parallels Transporter to convert the `.vmdk` file to an `.hdd` image that Parallels can use, and then create a new VM using that `.hdd` image as its virtual drive.
 Start the VM.